jmcarbo/consul-externalservice/README.md

 break consul's node level design.
 Checks are run and associated at one or many arbitrary consul nodes.

 Every service must have at least a check associated with a node.
 External services nodes are arbitrary names and do not need to follow consul's node names.
-But checks associated with an external service must be run and defined in a real consul node.
+Checks associated with an external service must be run and defined in a real consul node.
 This is due to the inner designs of consul that run antientropy at the node level.

 Usage